 - I have read a few reviews and most photographers say sunrise or late afternoon/early evening are the best times to photograph the sunflowers.

-This is a new addition to the best sunflower fields in Maryland list.. and why?
-Because who would have thought that Southern Maryland would be home to the most amazing (see the pun there) Sunflower Mazes in Maryland?
+Who would have thought that Southern Maryland would be home to the most amazing (see the pun there) Sunflower Mazes in Maryland?
 Not only that?
-They actually hold two distinct sunflower mazes!
+They actually hold 2-3 distinct sunflower mazes each year!

-We visited last year and I was super impressed.
+We visited a few years ago and I was super impressed.
 You can pick the easy maze (which I did because it was topping 100 degrees outside and my 5 year old was not happy about that) or a more challenging maze.

 Don’t worry about the bees or the sun too much.
 You can apply bug spray in the barn before heading out and there is a shaded seating area halfway through the maze.
 Still– bring plenty of water, wear hats, and apply that sunscreen.